 Mr. Wu received his law degree, with distinction as a Harlan Fiske Stone Scholar, from Columbia University School of Law in 1998.
 He received his undergraduate degree in political economy, magna cum laude, from Princeton University in 1995.

-- Currently representing former CEO of Perrigo Company plc in putative class action asserting securities fraud claims.
+- Currently representing former CEO of Perrigo Company plc in a putative class action asserting securities fraud claims.

 - Obtained dismissal of securities action filed against Royal Bank of Scotland in federal court relating to a $1.2 billion dollar offering of mortgage-backed securities.
 Obtained dismissal of securities action filed against Royal Bank of Scotland in state court relating to alleged purchases of $337 million in mortgage-backed securities.